 The Wu Tsai Neurosciences Institute seeks to understand how the brain gives rise to mental life and behavior, and to employ that knowledge to enhance human potential and alleviate suffering through applications in medicine, education, law and business.
 These goals will be achieved through interdisciplinary collaborations and the exchange of ideas, materials and techniques.
 Recognizing that scholars visiting on sabbatical are a key opportunity for collaboration, the Institute offers a Visiting Scholar Award.

-The Neurosciences Institute Visiting Scholar Award grants up to $10,000 per visitor, and the institute will fund up to five scholars, based on merit, per year.
+The Wu Tsai Neurosciences Institute Visiting Scholar Award grants up to $10,000 per visitor, and the institute will fund up to five scholars, based on merit, per year.
 Applications will be considered on a rolling basis.

-Applications should be submitted on behalf of the visiting scholar by an Neurosciences Insititute-affiliated faculty member who has agreed to host the visitor.
+Applications should be submitted on behalf of the visiting scholar by a Neurosciences Institute-affiliated faculty member who has agreed to host the visitor.

 - Name, contact information, position and home institution of the visitor

 - Name and contact information of the host faculty member at Stanford

 - Dates and duration of the visit